Dhanush-Raj1/Data-Science-Salary-Project/README.md

 # End to End Data Science Project "Predicting Salary of a Data Scientist in India".
 ## Project Overview :
-   - Created a model which estimates the salary of a Data Scientist working in India.
+   - Developed a robust model to predict the salary of Data Scientists in India.
    - Collected data from glassdoor website, scraped over 900 job postings.
-   - Cleaned and pre-processed the raw data thoroughly.
+   - Cleaned and pre-processed the raw data.
-   - Performed feature engineering, created new features that captures the importance of tools like 'python', 'r', 'sql', 'aws', 'spark', 'genai', 'LLMs' for a data science role.
+   - Engineered featues, created new features that captures the importance of tools like 'python', 'r', 'sql', 'aws', 'spark', 'genai', 'LLMs' for a data science role.
-   - Trained the model using different machine learning algorithms, optimized it using cross validation, gridsearch methods.
+   - Trained the model by utilizing different machine learning algorithms, optimized it using cross validation, gridsearch methods.
-   - Build an application using Flask, pickle.
+   - Deployed the model as an application using Flask, pickle.

 ## 1. Data Collection: